Posted on 12, October 2022 05:51:26 PM

 The formal engagement ceremony in Tamil Weddings sees the groom and his family arriving at the bride’s home with gifts for her such as a saree and jewelry.
 She is seated and aarti is performed, and the sumangalis (married women) tie grains, betel nuts, turmeric, and coconuts in the pallu of her saree.
 A similar ritual is done for the groom, where he is presented with special clothes as well.
 The couple then changes into their new clothes and does the ring ceremony.

 Once dressed, this ritual is done by the bride to Goddess Gauri, who represents purity and virtue.
-An idol is placed on a plate with rice and kumkum, and the bride prays and seeks blessings from her for a happy marriage Kashi Yatra
+An idol is placed on a plate with rice and Kumkum, and the bride prays and seeks blessings from her for a happy marriage.

-After the Kanyadaanam, the groom’s parents gift the bride a nine-yard silk saree to welcome her into their family, which is draped around her shoulders while the groom applies sindoor on her hair parting.
+After the Kanyadanam, the groom’s parents gift the bride a nine-yard silk saree to welcome her into their family, which is draped around her shoulders while the groom applies sindoor on her hair parting.
 The bride then changes into the new saree and returns for a few more rituals.
-The thaali (South Indian equivalent of mangal sutra) is then blessed by the priest and tied around her neck by the groom.
-The first two knots of the Thaali are put in by the groom, while the third and the final one are put in by the groom’s sister.
+The thaali (South Indian equivalent of Mangalasutra) is then blessed by the priest and tied around her neck by the groom.
+The first two knots of the Thaali are put in by the groom, while the third and final ones are put in by the groom’s sister.